Ion thruster: Deep Space 1

 NASA developed the NSTAR ion engine for use in interplanetary science missions beginning in the late 1990s.
-It was space-tested in the highly successful space probe Deep Space 1, launched in 1998.
+It was space-tested in the space probe Deep Space 1, launched in 1998.
 This was the first use of electric propulsion as the interplanetary propulsion system on a science mission.
 Based on the NASA design criteria, Hughes Research Labs developed the Xenon Ion Propulsion System (XIPS) for performing station keeping on geosynchronous satellites.
 Hughes (EDD) manufactured the NSTAR thruster used on the spacecraft.

 Hayabusa and Hayabusa2

-The Japanese Aerospace Exploration Agency's Hayabusa space probe was launched in 2003 and successfully rendezvoused with the asteroid 25143 Itokawa.
+The Japanese Aerospace Exploration Agency's Hayabusa space probe was launched in 2003 and rendezvoused with the asteroid 25143 Itokawa.
 It was powered by four xenon ion engines, which used microwave electron cyclotron resonance to ionize the propellant and an erosion-resistant carbon/carbon-composite material for its acceleration grid.
 Although the ion engines on Hayabusa experienced technical difficulties, in-flight reconfiguration allowed one of the four engines to be repaired and allowed the mission to successfully return to Earth.

 Hayabusa2, launched in 2014, was based on Hayabusa.
 It also used ion thrusters.